Silver23Tiger/LogsTasks/README.md

-Implentation of IPC using messege queues.
-Implementation of log statements and flags.
+Implentation of IPC using messege queues. and implementation of log statements and flags.